beingmrkenny/ListHighlighterForTrello/README.md

 Reference: https://bugzil.la/1323228

-To make the web extension between-page messaging system work in Firefox (used mainly to communicate changes in options), you must add a fictional addon ID to manifest.json, using the below as a template.
+During development, to make the web extension between-page messaging system work in Firefox (e.g. to communicate changes in options to the Trello boards), you must add a fictional addon ID to manifest.json.
+Below is a template.
+This goes in the top level of the manifest JSON object.
 This must only be used during development, and may cause issues in other browsers.

 	"applications": {
 		"gecko": {